The Ultimate Guide to Observing the Winter Sky (Northern Hemisphere)

 Helpful Observing Hints

-Tip #1: Use an Astronomy App or Star Chart |
+Tip #1: Use an Astronomy App or Star Chart

-Using a detailed star map is a great way of learning where to locate these celestial wonders or any other celestial objects anytime of the year.
-It may be an old fashion learning tool, but it just works.
-The most modern and informative tools today can be found in astronomy apps such as Celestron’s SkyPortal mobile app.
-This full featured planetarium app is included with the purchase of any Celestron telescope, available from the Apple App Store or Google Play.
-SkyPortal instantly provides new telescope owners with a wealth of information at their fingertips, including audio and written descriptions about various objects.
-It also provides its celestial coordinates, a real-time sky map, rise and set times, physical and orbital parameters. |
+A detailed star map is a great way of learning where to locate these celestial wonders or any other objects at any time of the year.
+It may be an old-fashioned learning tool, but it just works.
+Today's most modern and informative tools are in astronomy apps such as Celestron's SkyPortal mobile app.
+This full-featured planetarium app is included with the purchase of any Celestron telescope, available from the Apple App Store or Google Play.
+SkyPortal instantly provides new telescope owners with a wealth of information, including audio and written descriptions of various objects.
+It also provides celestial coordinates, a real-time sky map, rise and set times, and physical and orbital parameters. |

-Tip #2: Seeing Conditions |
+Tip #2: Seeing Conditions

-Steady seeing conditions are critical while observing objects such as planets, the Moon, or double stars, although deep sky objects such as nebulae and galaxies are less affected by poor seeing conditions.
-Avoid nights of bad seeing when our atmosphere is turbulent, and your targets appear like shimmering blobs in your telescope’s eyepiece.
-Start with low magnification and work your way up if the views remain steady.
-During a night of good seeing, you will be amazed how sharp and detailed objects can appear. |
+Steady seeing conditions are critical while observing objects such as planets, the Moon, or double stars.
+However, poor seeing conditions less affect deep-sky objects such as nebulae and galaxies.
+Avoid nights of bad seeing when our atmosphere is turbulent, and your targets appear like shimmering blobs in your telescope's eyepiece.
+Start with low magnification and work up if the views remain steady.
+You will be amazed at how sharp and detailed objects can appear during a night of good seeing. |

-Tip #3: Telescope Cooldown |
+Tip #3: Telescope Cooldown

 Cool your telescope down!
-Make sure you bring your telescope outside about an hour or so before you plan to observe to cool it to ambient temperature.
-It is important for the telescope to reach thermal equilibrium with the outside air temperature to avoid distorted views.
-Telescopes with large mirrors and lenses may take longer to properly cool down for the best views. |
+Ensure you bring your telescope outside about an hour before observing to cool it to ambient temperature.
+The telescope must reach thermal equilibrium with the outside air temperature to avoid distorted views while observing.
+Telescopes with large mirrors and lenses may take longer to cool down for the best views. |

-Tip #4: Collimation |
+Tip #4: Collimation

 Collimate, collimate, collimate!
-If you own a Newtonian or Schmidt-Cassegrain telescope, make sure your telescope’s optics are collimated.
+If you own a Newtonian or Schmidt-Cassegrain telescope, ensure your telescope's optics are collimated.
 It can make a difference when it comes to discerning fine detail.
-If the optics are slightly out of alignment, you may be cheating yourself out of seeing the clearest and sharpest details.
-Make it a habit to check collimation and adjust as needed once your telescope is cooled down.
+If the optics are slightly out of alignment, you may cheat yourself out of seeing the clearest and sharpest details.
+Make it a habit to check collimation and adjust once your telescope is cooled down.
 Most refractor telescopes generally do not need to be collimated. |

-Tip #5: Dress in layers |
+Tip #5: Dress in layers

-Wintertime offers us amazing views of intergalactic space with an abundance of cosmic jewels to view, so the cold temperatures should not deter us from venturing outside to use our binoculars or telescopes.
-Just make sure to dress warmly and in layers in case you need to adjust your clothing as temperatures change as the night goes on.
+Wintertime offers us amazing views of intergalactic space with an abundance of cosmic jewels, so the cold temperatures should not deter us from venturing outside to use our binoculars or telescopes.
+Make sure to dress warmly and in layers if you need to adjust your clothing as temperatures change as the night goes on.
 If you have a beanie and scarf, wear them to keep your head, ears, and neck warm.
-Gloves are useful too, but they can make things difficult such as holding on or changing eyepieces.
-Wear double socks and insulated boots to keep your feet warm, and if you have hand and foot warmers, they can make a world of difference in keeping warm. |
+Gloves are useful too, but they can make things difficult, such as holding on or changing eyepieces.
+Wear double socks and insulated boots to keep your feet warm, and if you have hand and foot warmers, they can make a world of difference in keeping you warm. |

 If you own a Schmidt-Cassegrain or EdgeHD telescope, make sure you use a dew shield to help protect your telescope’s front corrector plate and help prolong the effects of dew.
 You can browse our Dew Prevention products.